pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 A JUnit test?

-Well, in Java 9, now you have another option to accomplish this task, JShell.
+Well, in Java 9, you have another option to accomplish this task, JShell.

 JShell is a Read-Evaluate-Print-Loop (REPL), a command line tool that allows you to enter Java statements (simple statements, compound statements, or even full methods and classes), evaluate them, and print the result.

-This is something like what you can find in other JVM languages like [Scala](https://docs.scala-lang.org/overviews/repl/overview.html) and [Groovy](http://www.groovy-lang.org/groovysh.html), which means that you don't have to use the REPLs of these languages to test Java code.

 In this tutorial, you'll learn the basics of working with JShell, from executing simple statements to defining classes, along with some commands to manage code snippets.
 Finally, we'll go through a practical example that will show you how to use JShell to explore [Guava](https://github.com/google/guava), a library that includes a lot of utilities and collection types for Java.